root-finance/smart_contracts/lending_market/readme.md

+# HRC Root Finance lending market blueprint

-Weft Finance lending market blueprint visit https://docs.weft.finance for more information
+Forked from Weft Finance lending market blueprint visit https://docs.weft.finance for more information

 This project is licensed under the [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0) - see the [LICENSE](LICENSE) file for details.